-Jesse Stommel is a faculty member in the Writing Program at University of Denver.
-He is also co-founder of Digital Pedagogy Lab and Hybrid Pedagogy: the journal of critical digital pedagogy and Digital Pedagogy Lab (2015-2021).
+Jesse Stommel is currently a faculty member in the Writing Program at University of Denver.
+He is also co-founder of Hybrid Pedagogy: the journal of critical digital pedagogy and Digital Pedagogy Lab (2015-2021).
 He has a PhD from University of Colorado Boulder.
 He is co-author of An Urgency of Teachers: the Work of Critical Digital Pedagogy.

 Jesse is a documentary filmmaker and teaches courses about pedagogy, film, digital studies, and composition.
 Jesse experiments relentlessly with learning interfaces, both digital and analog, and his research focuses on higher education pedagogy, critical digital pedagogy, and assessment.
 He’s got a rascal pup, Emily, a clever cat, Loki, and a badass daughter, Hazel.
 He’s online at jessestommel.com and on Twitter @Jessifer.

 Jesse has 11 new publications since 2020, including: 2 pieces in Academe: "Care is a Practice; Care is Pedagogical" and "The Human Work of Higher Education Pedagogy."
 And a new edited collection, Critical Digital Pedagogy: A Collection.
 He was recently interviewed for stories in New Scientist, The New Yorker, The Washington Post, The Chronicle of Higher Education, Chemical & Engineering News, and more.
 In 2019, a feature about him and his work appeared in the print and online versions of The Chronicle of Higher Education.
 In the last two years, he's given over two dozen keynotes, including at The Teaching Professor Conference, at ASU, at the "Against Surveillance Teach-in," and more.

 In 2021, he opened PlayForge, a game store with a makerspace and classroom in Old Town Littleton with his husband (and help from then 4-year-old Hazel).